 Gulf Coast MakerCon is Tampa Bay’s biggest and oldest Maker festival, and one of the oldest maker festivals in Florida – a community celebration of the Florida Gulf Coast’s DIY Inventive Spirit since 2012!

 Eureka Factory partners, Terri & Steve Willingham, hosted Tampa Bay’s first maker festival, Tampa Bay Mini Maker Faire, in 2012, at the University Area Community Development Center.
-With the success of the 2nd annual event in March 2013, at the Rotary Pavilion in Pasco County, and the Willinghams’ development of the Hive Community Innovation Center at John F. Germany Library, along with the growth of makerspaces and hackerspaces throughout Tampa Bay, a bigger community celebration was clearly in order.
+With the success of the 2nd annual event in March 2013, at the Rotary Pavilion in Pasco County, and the Willinghams development of the Hive Community Innovation Center at John F. Germany Library, along with the growth of makerspaces and hackerspaces throughout Tampa Bay, a bigger community celebration was clearly in order.

-So in 2014, the event moved to the Florida State Fairgrounds as Gulf Coast MakerCon , an independent innovators festival put together by a great group of collaborative partners, with an emphasis on technical, creative and professional exhibits, workshops and sessions covering everything from patent development and the inventive process, to 3D printing, programming, mechanical and electrical design, green tech and open source technologies.
+In 2014, the event moved to the Florida State Fairgrounds as Gulf Coast MakerCon , an independent innovators festival put together by a great group of collaborative partners, with an emphasis on technical, creative and professional exhibits, workshops and sessions covering everything from patent development and the inventive process, to 3D printing, programming, mechanical and electrical design, green tech and open source technologies.

 As an independent maker festival, Gulf Coast MakerCon became free to showcase all kinds of products by all kinds of companies, small businesses and individuals, honestly assess things on their own merits, and openly celebrate in the truest DIY spirit of independent, self-reliant, unfettered creativity and fun!